Know Your Sport Shoes

 For special problems, you may need a special shoe.
 A well-cushioned shoe may not be a good shoe for someone who overpronates.
 If your ankles turn easily, you may need to wear a shoe with a wide heel.
 If you have trouble with shin splints, you may need a shoe with better shock absorption.

-Sport shoes vary in materials, design, and how they are made.
-Look inside the shoe before you decide which to buy.
+Sport shoes vary in materials and design as well as how they are made.
+Look inside the shoe before you decide to buy.
 This will help you select a shoe that fits both your foot and your sport.

 Special features in construction give comfort to the wearer as well as help prevent injury: